-Hiking in the Catskills is challenging.
+Hiking in the Catskills is challenging and fun!.
 Add some fire tower steps and this boosts the experience.
 Every now and then climbing a fire tower is as exhilarating as the hike itself.
-As one starts up the wide stairway at the tower foot well below the canopy the ascent quickly becomes more narrow and the tree tops get closer.
+As one starts up the wide stairway at the tower base well below the canopy the ascent quickly becomes more narrow and the treetops get closer.
 As the visitor ascends near or above the canopy fantastic views begin to show and the hiker experiences the gusty winds that buffer these high elevation observation towers.
 However, on calm days, gentle breezes caress you.
-In the refuge of the tower cab, some of the Catskills finest views are laid out before you.
+In the refuge of the tower cab, some of the Catskill’s finest views are laid out before you.

-In the past, the fire towers played a key role in Catskill conservation through fire management.
+In the past, fire towers played a key role in Catskill conservation through fire management.
 Even then, the towers were places hikers visited and the observers were always ready to greet and educate the visitor.
 Today these historic towers play a different role, one of history & recreation!
-Although not manned as much, on many weekends in the spring, summer and fall you may find a tower interpretive volunteer to enrich your experience.
+Although not manned as much, on many weekends in the spring, summer, and fall you may find an interpretive volunteer to enrich your experience.
 Take a hike and step back in time to visit one of the Catskills great backwoods historic features.

-After completing the towers show your achievement by buying a hat or patch and support the project that keeps these great landmarks open and in great condition!
+After completing the towers show your achievement by buying a hat or patch from the Catskill Center or take part in the NYSDEC Fire Tower Challenge and support the project that keeps these great landmarks open and in great condition!

 Summit elevation: 4040’

 4 Routes to Tower varying from 4.2 – 8.5 miles (out and back or loops, check map for options)

 Trail-head: Spruceton Road, West Kill, NY 12492 – https://goo.gl/maps/YslLw